It’s obvious to me now, but when I started my skincare journey in 2003 , I didn’t know much about Jojoba and Argan…

 What are dry oils?

 Also, in summer you use drier feeling oils during the day to stop your skin getting all sweaty.
+See, lots you can learn about the oils.
+I share insights in my newsletter, so be sure to sign up for that.

-Do dry oils replace a moisturizer?
+Do dry oils replace night cream ?

 Other dry feeling oils great for humid summertime include: